Autism spectrum disorder is the diagnostic label given to a broad category of neurodevelopmental disorders.

-Caregiving, or a high level of support, may be needed indefinitely.
+Caregiving, or a high level of support, may be needed across the lifespan.

-Classic Rett syndrome affects mostly girls, who develop normally for the first few months.
-Then, symptoms start to appear involving:
+Classic Rett syndrome usually affects girls who display typical development for the first few months.
+Then, symptoms start to appear, involving issues with:

 - language and communication

-Eventually, affected children start to lose control over their hands.
+Eventually, affected children may have repetitive hand movements.
 Other symptoms include: